Bob Chapek: Dismissal from Disney

 In June 2022, Chapek signed a three-year contract extension to remain as Walt Disney Company CEO.
-However, on Sunday, November 20, 2022, Iger was reinstated as the CEO.
-According to Disney insiders through CNBC, Iger was formally requested to return as CEO on the previous day, and Chapek was notified on Sunday night.
+However, on Sunday, November 20, 2022, Iger was reinstated as CEO.
+According to Disney insiders via CNBC, Iger was formally requested to return as CEO on the previous day and Chapek was notified on Sunday night.
 CNBC later reported that Iger repeatedly undermined and failed to champion his chosen replacement throughout Chapek's tenure as CEO.
-At that time the board, through chair Susan Arnold, cited Disney's negative earnings report released at the beginning of the month and believed that Iger was "uniquely situated" to lead Disney.
-It was later revealed that then-CFO Christine McCarthy "blindsided" Chapek with the company's financial results for the third quarter of 2022.
+At the time the board, through chair Susan Arnold, cited Disney's negative earnings report released at the beginning of the month and believed that Iger was "uniquely situated" to lead Disney.
+It was later revealed that CFO Christine McCarthy "blindsided" Chapek with the company's financial results for the third quarter of 2022.

 The New York Times (NYT) further reported that Chapek had a "happy go lucky" demeanor during the conference call held after the November 8 earnings report.
-Chapek was also criticized by the NYT for emphasizing the success of Mickey's Not-So-Scary Halloween Party.
-Calls for Chapek's removal were emphasized that day by Mad Money host Jim Cramer, who particularly aimed criticism towards Disney's "balance sheet from hell".
-Investor Nelson Peltz later attributed these losses to Disney's 2019 acquisition of Fox under Iger.
+Chapek was criticized by the NYT for emphasizing the success of Mickey's Not-So-Scary Halloween Party.
+Calls for Chapek's removal were highlighted the same day by Mad Money host Jim Cramer, who particularly aimed criticism towards Disney's "balance sheet from hell".
+Investor Nelson Peltz later attributed the losses to Disney's 2019 acquisition of Fox under Iger.

 Chapek's exit package was expected to be worth $23.4 million, including the remainder of his CEO salary at $6.5 million and a pension worth $16.9 million, which was accumulated over his 29-year career at Disney.
 In May 2023, Chapek and a group of other Disney executives were sued for alleged securities fraud.
 The suit alleged that they had misled investors about Disney+ subscription numbers to make the service appear more successful than it was.
 The suit was dismissed by the plaintiffs in October 2023.

 Personal life

-Chapek has been married to his wife Cynthia since 1980 and together they have three children, including Marvel Studios producer Brian Chapek, and four grandchildren.
-He resides in Westlake Village, California.
+Chapek and his wife Cynthia married in 1980 and they have three children, including Marvel Studios producer Brian Chapek, and four grandchildren.
+Bob and Cynthia Chapek live in Westlake Village, California.